 The Green Belt designation within this land parcel also protects the countryside from encroachment and assists urban regeneration in Bristol and Keynsham.

-The Green Belt in the land parcel does not preserve the special character of a historic town.
+The northern part of the land parcel contributes to the setting of the Avon Valley Conservation Area within Bristol.